How are smartwatches and hybrids in Singapore countering the dominance of tech companies?

 The new model that is available in any watch shop Singapore has lots of software, a refreshed case, and one of the coolest timepiece experiences around.
 The case is 45 mm in diameter, 13.5 mm thick, and can resist water up to 50 meters.
 With moderate use of all features, the 430mAh battery should last all day, and the watch includes an onboard heart rate monitor and GPS.
 The Tag Heuer Connected has a Snapdragon Wear 3100 chipset and runs the Google Wear OS (latest version) as the operating system.
 The scratch-resistant OLED touch has an always-on feature and available in cases of titanium and steel.

-Mont Blanc Summit watch shop Singapore
+Mont Blanc Summit Singapore

 Following in the footsteps of Tag Heuer, Mont Blanc joined the smartwatch party in 2017 with the Summit.
 People who are ready to spend for luxury and blend it with the new-age smart features of smartwatches would love Summit2, which has a large 46 mm stainless steel case, a Wear OS device, and a leather strap.
 The watch has a luxury build with the latest Qualcomm watch chipset, but its high price may not make it a cost-effective option for most people except those who demand a little more by way of luxury.